Ghost (2019 film): Plot

-The film starts with a girl named Barkha Khanna (Gayathiri Iyer), supposedly killed by a vengeful ghost in her room which is later noticed by her husband, Karan Khanna, a political figure from England.
+The film starts with a girl named Barkha Khanna, supposedly killed by a vengeful ghost in her room which is later noticed by her husband, Karan Khanna, a political figure from England.
 The Metropolitan Police force subsequently arrest him, accusing him of murdering his wife.

-Meanwhile, Simran (Sanaya Irani), a lawyer having her own stress-related issues and with a dependency on morphine, is going through an emotional time as her father recently passed away and her boyfriend (a judge) too broke up with her.
+Meanwhile, Simran, a lawyer having her own stress-related issues and with a dependency on morphine, is going through an emotional time as her father recently died and her boyfriend (a judge) too broke up with her.
 Simran, after the insistence of Karan's campaign manager, Bob, reluctantly agrees to take on the case.
 After getting him out on bail, she learns that Karan and Barkha were not a happy couple and Karan, on Valentine's Day, saw someone sending a locket to Barkha.
 Karan suspected that his wife is having an affair and himself started an affair as a result.
 However, his wife was killed one night, and CCTV footage shows Karan entering his apartment at 2 am and leaving at 4 am (which is the time of death of his wife) and again entering the apartment at 6 am and all the evidence is pointing against him.